gsa-oes/office-of-evaluation-sciences/pages/usaid.md

 ---
 layout: portfolio
-title: OES and USAID Partnership
+title: International Development Portfolio
 permalink: /usaid/
 image:
 summary:
 project_tags:
   - USAID
 ---
-## Partnership Overview
+## OES and USAID Partnership
 <div class="usa-grid">
     <div class="usa-width-one-half">
       <p>Since 2015, OES and the United States Agency for International Development (USAID) have collaborated to apply evidence-based insights and conduct rigorous, low-cost tests on child and maternal health and infectious diseases programs around the world.
 The goal of the partnership is to identify cost-effective, evidence-based changes that can be scaled for broader impact.</p>